tannerhorton/nonprofit_success_prediction/README.md

-# Non Profit Success Prediction
+# Predicting the Success of Non-Profit Proposals Using Machine Learning
 Create a binary classifier that can predict whether applicants will be successful if funded by nonprofit foundation

 ## Background